bcblevins/Vetra-App/notes/supabase-refit.md

 - ~~**store** has user stored inside, but needs to be handled differently~~
 - Messages have "to_user".
 Need to figure out how to implement.
   - Do it based on emails?
-- Notifications need to be figured out
+- [x] Notifications need to be figured out
   - ~~Looks like "edge functions" with Supabase are the way~~
   - SQL triggers proved more convenient for my purposes.
+- [ ] Figure out messages

 ## Service reworking